The Language of the Journey

 Akhara

-A traditional Indian wrestling gymnasium, where pehlwani wrestlers train in earthen pits under regimens of exercise, diet and discipline that predate written records.
-Varanasi's riverside akharas are among the oldest continuously running.
+A traditional wrestling gymnasium, where pehlwani wrestlers train in an earthen pit under a shared regime of exercise, diet and abstinence.

 Appam

-A lacy, bowl-shaped Kerala pancake of fermented rice batter, crisp at the edges and soft at the centre — the classic partner to vegetable stew at a backwater breakfast.
+A bowl-shaped Kerala pancake of fermented rice batter, lacy and crisp at the rim and soft at the centre.

 On the journey:Kerala houseboat cruise|Reference:Wikipedia